sztrzask/maklipsa.github.io/_posts/2016-08-17-Don't do it now! Part 3. Hangfire details - jobs.md

 static string Enqueue<T>(Expression<Func<T, Task>> methodCall);
 static string Enqueue<T>(Expression<Action<T>> methodCall);
 ```
-Two of them are non generic implementations of the generic version, so it comes down to weather we want to:
+Two of them are non generic implementations of the generic version, so it comes down to whatever we want to:

-- schedule an async function `Func<T, Task>`
+- schedule an `async` function `Func<T, Task>`
-- schedule a synchronius function `Action<T>`
+- schedule a synchronous function `Action<T>`

-What will be important further on is that all this methods return a string which a unique identifier of the job.
+What will be important further on is that all this methods return a string which is a unique identifier of the job.
 It will come in handy in the next posts.

 ## Schedule
-As the name suggests - it allows to enqueue a job, but delay it's execution by some time period.
+As the name suggests - it allows to enqueue a job, but delay its execution by some time period.
 The overrides are:

 ```csharp
 static string Schedule(Expression<Func<Task>> methodCall, DateTimeOffset enqueueAt);